srgtcauliflour/iOS-Miner/README.md

 CPU Miner for ARM64 iOS Devices

 This is a fork of Lucas Jones's cpuminer-multi, ( https://github.com/lucasjones/cpuminer-multi ) compiled for arm64 iOS devices.
 Credits go to the initial developers and contributors.
 It was then forked from Limneos's MobileMiner ( https://github.com/limneos/MobileMiner ) and further improved upon.
+This is a fork of Lucas Jones's cpuminer-multi, (<https://github.com/lucasjones/cpuminer-multi>) compiled for arm64 iOS devices.
+Credits go to the initial developers and contributors.
+It was then forked from Limneos's MobileMiner (<https://github.com/limneos/MobileMiner>) and further improved upon.

 # Releases
-For binaries check under the release tab ( https://github.com/Mrtops/iOS-Miner/releases ) To install on iOS devices please use Saurik's Cydia Impactor ( http://www.cydiaimpactor.com )
+For binaries check under the release tab (<https://github.com/Mrtops/iOS-Miner/releases>) To install on iOS devices please use Saurik's Cydia Impactor (<http://www.cydiaimpactor.com>)

 # Changes

 1) The change needed is in cpu-miner.c, where

         int main(int argc, char *arv[])

 has been changed to

     start_mining(int argc,char *argv[])

 in order for it to compile as a library.

 Then you can import the library in an Xcode project and use

     char *args[]= {path, "-a","cryptonight","-o","url","-u","userAdrress","-p","x"};

     start_mining((int)(sizeof(args)/sizeof(char *))-1,args);

 if you want to keep the same argument formatting and parsing.